luisleonardo/OpenVPN-Control-Script/README.md

-# VPN Control Script
+# OPENVPN Control Script

 [](https://github.com/luisleonardo/OpenVPN-Control-Script#vpn-control-script)

-This is a simple Python script that allows you to easily interact with your VPN connection.
+This is a simple Python script that allows you to easily interact with your OPENVPN connection.

 ## Introduction